calypsonet/calypsonet-keyple-support-website/content/keyple-support/reader-plugins/_index.md

 On the other hand, for some “contact” reader solutions, card presence is statically defined: these readers don't need to be observed.

 ## Properties of a smartcard reader solution through the Keyple Service API
 For a Keyple-based terminal, smartcard reader solutions are interfaced using reader plug-ins.
-Keyple's Service API enables ticket terminal applications to access “locally” 3 categories of reader solutions:
+Keyple's Service API enables ticketing terminal applications to access “locally” 3 categories of reader solutions:
 - a “simple” plugin enables only static configuration of smartcard readers → the most common case in embedded systems.
 - an “observable” plugin enables the management of reader solutions that can be hot-plugged or hot-disconnected. → mainly 2 uses: readers connected over serial links (e.g. USB), or mobile solutions with an energy-saving mode (reader power supply cut off at standby).
 - a “pool” plugin for interfacing with solutions offering dynamic allocation of reader resources according to the need. → this is how an HSM-type solution works.

 ## Integrating a smartcard reader solution into Keyple through the Plugin API
 For a Keyple-based terminal, a dedicated plug-in for any smart card reader solution must implement Keyple's Plugin API:
-- SPIs are differentiated for the 2 reader types and the 3 plug-in categories in particular
+- SPIs are differentiated in particular for the 2 reader types and the 3 plug-in categories.
 - other features are linked to the native API capabilities of reader solutions:
     - autonomy to manage the Select Application command
     - autonomous synchronous, autonomous asynchronous or non-autonomous card insertion detection,